gregnst/blog/about.md

 After returning to Italy, I started working at Amazon within the Ads org as Analytics & Media Manager, a role that was later rebranded as Analytics & Insights Consultant.
 You can get access to my full resume [here](https://drive.google.com/file/d/15vwOa1MYKfET57H8fS0rTm2RXjxmFXF1/view?usp=sharing).

-My key focus areas is the insights side of online advertising and my skills are related to analytics, automation, data visualization and data science/machine learning.
+My key focus areas is the insights side of online advertising and my skills are related to:
+- analytics
+- data mining
+- automation
+- data visualization
+- data science/machine learning

 In terms of hobbies, I'm also a musician (bass player) and an (average) PC gamer.
 I also like listening to music: I rated 2500+ albums (check my RyM account below) and listened to 150k+ songs.